upstage-org/upstage/docs/user_manual.rst

 To delete a media item from the UpStage server, go to the Media list and find the item you want to delete.
 At the far right in the "Manage Media" column, click on the red trash icon.
 You will be prompted to say yes or no to deleteing the item.
 If you say yes, it will be removed from the server and no longer available on any stages or anywhere in the system.
 You will need to reupload the file if you have deleted it by mistake.

+Please remember to delete unwanted media items, as this helps to keep things tidy and not too cluttered backstage.

 On-Stage Tools
 *******************************************************
 Once you have created a stage, uploaded media and assigned it to your stage, you will want to start creating your performance.
 When you are logged in and have player access to a stage (either you created it, or the stage owner gave you access), you will see tools on the live stage that are not visible to the audience.
 These tools allow you to manipulate the media assigned to the stage, in real time, to present your performance to the audience.